learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 ### 👎 Costly administration

-Administrating many Kubernetes clusters is more work than adminstrating a single Kubernetes cluster.
+Administrating many Kubernetes clusters is more work than administrating a single Kubernetes cluster.

 Typical administration tasks may include upgrading the Kubernetes version, installing CNI plugins or admission controllers, setting up a CI/CD pipeline, configuring [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) authorisation rules, and much more.